Yamamoto shuts down Yankees, Freeman homers again as Dodgers win 4-2 for 2-0 World Series lead

 “No one said it’s going to be easy,” Yankees manager Aaron Boone said.
 “It’s a long series, and we need to make it a long series now.
 We won’t flinch.”

-New York slugger Aaron Judge went 0 for 4 with three strikeouts and is hitting .150 with six RBIs and 19 strikeouts in 40 postseason at-bats.
+Yankees star Aaron Judge went 0 for 4 with three strikeouts.
+He is 1 for 9 in the Series and is hitting .150 with six RBIs and 19 strikeouts in 40 postseason at-bats.

-Soto’s tying homer on an inside fastball was the only run Yamamoto permitted in two starts and 13 1/3 innings against the Yankees this year.
-The rookie right-hander left to a huge ovation and gave the very slightest tip of his cap to fans when he walked to the dugout.

-“I think everything was working well for me, since the beginning, the first inning,” he said.
-“It worked pretty good today.”
+“Just expanding the zone.
+That’s really what it really comes down to,” Judge said.
+“I think it’s trying to make things happen instead of letting the game come to you. … Plain and simple, I’ve got to start swinging at strikes.”

-Yamamoto joined the Dodgers last December for a $325 million, 12-year contract, a record for pitchers, teaming with Ohtani to create record interest in Major League Baseball back in Japan.
+Yamamoto turned down the Yankees last December and joined the Dodgers for a $325 million, 12-year contract, a record for pitchers, teaming with Ohtani to create record interest in Major League Baseball back in Japan.

-Yamamoto was sidelined from June 15 to Sept.
-10 because of a strained rotator cuff and this was his finest start since the injury.
+The rookie right-hander threw seven scoreless innings at Yankee Stadium on June 7 but was sidelined from June 15 to Sept.
+10 because of a strained rotator cuff.
+This was his finest start since the injury.

-“Yamamoto, amazing job tonight and obviously we got out to the early lead and held on,” Freeman said.
+“He was made for those moments,” Hernández said.
+“He was doing it in Japan before he got here, and as soon as he got here, he was doing it here.”

 A night after Freeman hit the first walk-off grand slam in Series history to transform a 3-2 deficit with two outs in the 10th inning into a 6-3 win, Edman put the Dodgers ahead with a solo shot in the second.